EliLillyCo/pytest-wdl/docs/source/manual.md

 #### Configuration file

 The pytest-wdl configuration file is a JSON-format file.
 Its default location is `$HOME/.pytest_wdl_config.json`.
 Here is an [example](https://github.com/EliLillyCo/pytest-wdl/examples/.pytest_wdl_config.json).

+To get started, you can copy one of the following example config files to `$HOME/.pytest_wdl_config.json` and modify as necessary:

+* [simple](https://github.com/EliLillyCo/pytest-wdl/blob/develop/examples/simple.pytest_wdl_config.json): Uses only the miniwdl executor
+* [more complex](https://github.com/EliLillyCo/pytest-wdl/blob/develop/examples/complex.pytest_wdl_config.json): Uses both miniwdl and Cromwell; shows how to configure proxies and headers for accessing remote data files in a private repository

 The available configuration options are listed in the following table: